• Home

 Crinkle cookies were invented by Helen Fredell in Saint Paul, Minnesota.
 However, they were made popular in the early 1950’s by one of Betty Crocker’s cook booklets, the Cookie Carnival.
 Fredell’s original recipe was for molasses crinkle cookies, but nowadays you can find a wide variety of crinkles, such as red velvet, funfetti and (my favorite) lemon!

-Overhead photo of prepared lemon cake mix cookie dough in a large glass bowl with a rubber spatula tucked under the dough.
+Overhead photo of lemon cookie dough made from cake mix in a large glass mixing bowl.

 This lemon cookie recipe is made with a box of lemon cake mix and jazzed up with rich cream cheese and tart fresh lemon juice!
 I roll them in sugar before baking to create a crinkle effect.
 However, you can bake them plain and glaze them instead!